ReplicaTest/REPLica/README.md

 a tests suite is described in a json (or more preferably [dhall][]) file that is processed by the tool to generate tests.

+## Feature

+- Test tags
+- Check exit status (0 or non 0 only)
+- Multi-threads
+- Run only selected tests/tags

 ## Install

 Requirements: